yildiz-online/module-physics-bullet-win64/README.md

 ## Requirements

-To build this module, you will need a java 9 JDK, Mingw64, and Maven 3.
+To build this module, you will need the latest JDK, Mingw64, Maven and a c++ compiler (mingw).

 ## Coding Style and other information